rutgers-oarc/fpga/README.md

 - [Open Programmable Acceleration Engine](https://01.org/opae) - has link to github
 - [Intel's developer community](https://devmesh.intel.com/)
 - [Some interesting projects (not hardware, but was pointed to it at the OpenVINO workshop](https://github.com/IntelLabs)
+- If you need to use FPGAs from Matlab check out [this 32-minute online course](https://www.intel.com/content/www/us/en/programmable/support/training/course/odspintro.html) on DSP Builder.

 ## Past Events